flairNLP/flair/resources/docs/embeddings/TRANSFORMER_EMBEDDINGS.md

 # TransformerWordEmbeddings

-Thanks to the brilliant [`transformers`](https://github.com/huggingface/transformers) library from [HuggingFace](https://github.com/huggingface), Flair is able to support various Transformer-based architectures like BERT or XLNet with a single class for transformer-based word embeddings.
+Flair supports various Transformer-based architectures like BERT or XLNet from [HuggingFace](https://github.com/huggingface), with a single class for transformer-based word embeddings.

 For instance, to load a standard BERT transformer model, do: